-That said, this past year has been marked by canceled weddings, graduations (my college graduation was cancelled), proms, ceremonies, and other yearly events.
-School has also changed in unique ways to protect pupils from disease.
+This is Jessica Miletich, a recent graduate from the University of Hawaii at Manoa.
+Colleges are known to be challenging for everyone.
+But as a student on the autism spectrum, I always had unique challenges with school.
+Unfortunately, coursework became even more challenging when remote learning was established to protect students from the coronavirus.
+That said, this past year has been marked by canceled weddings, graduations (my college graduation was canceled), proms, ceremonies, and other yearly events.
+The school has also changed in unique ways to protect pupils from disease.
 Everyone has their own challenges and opinions about online or hybrid schooling.
 Regardless of how one is participating in school these days, there are things we can all do to keep our motivation to study.
 In this article, I disclose ways I stayed motivated as a college student in lockdown.
 I also share tips and tricks I have not used, but which sounded helpful online.
 At the end of this article, I include links to websites with other helpful tips and two YouTubers who inspire me to stay productive.
 Now, for my tips:

 - Work on a schedule: